sanderland/katrain/README.md

 ## <a name="install"></a> Installation
-* See the [releases page](http://github.com/sanderland/katrain/releases) for downloadable executables for Windows.
+* See the [releases page](http://github.com/sanderland/katrain/releases) for downloadable executables for Windows and Mac.
 * Alternatively use `pip3 install -U katrain` to install the latest version from PyPI on any 64-bit OS.
 * [This page](INSTALL.md) has detailed instructions for Window, Linux and MacOS, as well as troubleshooting and setting up KataGo to use multiple GPUs.

 ## <a name="kata"></a>  Configuring KataGo

-KaTrain comes pre-packaged with a working KataGo (OpenCL version) for Windows and Linux operating systems, and the 15 block neural network.
+KaTrain comes pre-packaged with a working KataGo (OpenCL version) for Windows, Linux, and pre-M1 Mac operating systems, and the 15 block neural network.

 To change the model, open 'General and Engine settings' in the application and 'Download models'.
 You can then select the model you want from the dropdown menu.

-To change the katago binary,
- e.g. to the Eigen/CPU version if you don't have a GPU, click 'Download KataGo versions'.
+To change the katago binary, e.g. to the Eigen/CPU version if you don't have a GPU, click 'Download KataGo versions'.
   You can then select the KataGo binary from the dropdown menu.

 Finally, you can override the entire command used to start the analysis engine, which